flimflam-austin/hugo-cms-test/content/quick_reads/20180412-18-03-05-baseball-bucks/index.md

     citation: Flip Here
     _key: card-1-8199dcce-950d-48a6-9539-5f1b52109b2d
   - order: 1
+    useCheckmark: false
     body: >-
       ## Cool Tech We WON’T See

-      The New York Yankees wanted to sell **beer with players’ faces printed on top of the foam**.
+      The New York Yankees wanted to sell**beer with players’ faces printed on top of the foam**.

-      But the MLB shut it down right away, saying: active **players cannot be involved in the advertising or promotion of beer or other alcohol.**
+      But the MLB shut it down right away, saying: active**players cannot be involved in the advertising or promotion of beer or other alcohol.**